 Whenever I photograph food that I’m trying to post, I like to shoot from above and from a few different side angles.

 Sometimes I’ll have an idea in my head as to which angle will work well, and I’ll be surprised to find that what I expected to chose would be the complete opposite.
-The beauty of photography is that you have the ability to take several shots and then strategically chose the best one.
+The beauty of product photography is that you have the ability to take several shots and then strategically chose the best one.

 It’s important that your prospective customers are able to envision themselves using your product.
-After all, if someone sees your product online and can’t easily picture herself using it, why would she buy it?
+After all, if someone sees photos of your product online and can’t easily picture herself using it, why would she buy it?